moolenbeek/dark-theme-with-useContext/README.md

 # Dark Theme with useContext

-A simple dark theme using ReactJS and useContext.
+A simple dark theme using ReactJS, custom hook, context provider and useContext.

 In the project directory, you can run: